ucbpi/req-docs/reqs/req001-monitoring.md

 Background
 ----------

-The infrastructure has grown organically from a handful of large, general purpose physical hosts to an ever growing fleet of VMs running on an evolving virtualization platform.

-As the infrastructure has changed, our monitoring solution has not.
-For example, the Unix and Windows/Cloud Team were historically two separate groups with independent tools.
-As the teams have merged, and the scopes of individuals begin to cross boundaries in infrastructure, the current model puts us at a disadvantage.
+The environment our current solutions were designed for have changed radically.
+We have gone from managing a few, large systems to managing many, smaller systems built on top of a virtualization platform.

+From an organizational perspective, the Unix and Windows teams were at one time distinct groups that created solutions independantly, without thought to the others requirement.

+With the teams now merged into a single group, and with increasing cooperation and coordination within the group, we are increasingly finding examples of where a single system of reference for all aspects of monitoring

 High Level Design
 -----------------